 Working with IFS Contractors

 My colleagues on the team and I hear a lot about where contractors have worked, where they’re going, what roles they’ve filled and what they’d like to fill.
-In fact we hear more in our conversations with them than ever makes it onto their CVs.
+In fact, we hear more in our conversations with them than ever make it onto their CVs.
 I wrote about that recently on my LinkedIn (and I might talk about it here later).

 There’s good reason for this; over the last five years alone the contractor base has become something truly special.